Tomás Yávar: Death

 Watercolor by Rudolph de Lisle depicting the final moment of Colonel Yávar.

 He participated in the cavalry charge during the Battle of San Juan and Chorrillos on January 13, 1881, disbanding the retreat of the Peruvian army in San Juan.
 He then led the main cavalry charge against Merino's Peruvian forces; Being at the head of his three squads, he headed towards the hills of Chorrillos.

 After passing the line of Morro San Juan, he crossed the enemy lines and when crossing some walls he received a shot from close range that was fatal, piercing his left wrist and stomach, whose trajectory ended in his left lung.
-His horse bolted as he fell from his mount, caught in one of the stirrups, and was dragged and eroded toward the enemy lines.
+His horse bolted as he fell from his mount, caught in one of the stirrups, and was dragged toward the enemy lines.

 He was able to be rescued on the run, still alive by his assistants, but due to the seriousness of his injuries and despite the medical care he died at 2:30 p.m. that day.
 His body was embalmed and transferred to Valparaíso to be buried in Santiago with honors.